 For more than a decade, SNI has provided an unequaled opportunity for personal development through SCUBA diving, marine science and community involvement.
-SCUBAnauts operates three chapters in the Tampa Bay area in St. Petersburg, Tarpon Springs, and Tampa with the common goal of educating youth in marine science and scientific diving.
+SCUBAnauts operates four chapters in the Tampa Bay area in St. Petersburg, Tarpon Springs, Tampa and Sarasota, with the common goal of educating youth in marine science and scientific diving.

 The SCUBAnaut mission focuses on three goals in developing our youth: (1) science and environmental education, (2) diving experiences, and (3) personal development.
 These qualities have represented the core of the SNI vision since the group’s inception in 2001.